senier/kqpr/README.md

 WPA2 encrypted.
 Using the special tags `[wpa3]`, `[wpa2]`, `[wpa]` and `[wep]` (any casing) in the title of an entry changes this default behavior.

+## Desktop integration

+Use the `--desktop-install` command-line option to install an icon and desktop entry for the current user.

 ## License and Source

 KQPR is distributed under the [Apache 2.0](https://spdx.org/licenses/Apache-2.0.html) open source